hackerschoice/iran-ssh-proxy/README.md

 1. Use SSH (`ssh -D1080` or PuTTY) to set up a hidden socks channel to the VPS inside of Iran.
 1. SOCKS5-Tunnel all traffic via the VPS inside of Iran and then via the EXIT server outside of Iran.

+Risk to VPS Admin and User (in Iran):
+1. We do not install _any_ software on the VPS
+1. The traffic is directly forwarded to our servers in Bahrain and Germany.
+2. The VPS does not log any connecting IP.
+3. The ISPs generally do not log incoming TCP connections.
+5. The traffic appears as Secure Shell (SSH) (all the way to Germany) traffic and can not be decrypted.
+5. We have heard that some volunteers are sending us LOGIN + PASSWORD of hacked servers that our software than turns into a free proxy for others to use.
+Is this clever or not?
+In case you are unsure about perhaps better [contact us](https://t.me/+tIblf9hhvBAwOGNk) and we can verify the credentials.

 **Step 1:**
 Create a User on any VPS inside of Iran.
 We assume the user is called `ubuntu` with password `pass1234` and has IP Address `1.2.3.4`.